Skip to main content Skip to footer

 Application Ranking and Scoring Process

-All bids will be ranked and scored by representatives from the Migratory Bird Conservation Partnership and the California Department of Fish and Wildlife.
+All bids will be ranked and scored by representatives from the Migratory Bird Conservation Partnership.
 This committee will assess bids according to standardized methods, using the best available science and tools that predict the habitat value of each application according to its location in the landscape, history of bird use in the surrounding area, and timing.

 Ranking Strategy:

-Primary ranking will be conducted at the regional level with twenty percent of the budget allocated per region.
+Primary ranking will be conducted at the regional level with twenty percent of the budget allocated per region (Sacramento Valley, San Joaquin Valley, Delta, Suisun, and Tulare).
 Each region will be ranked and funded independently, to ensure each region has an opportunity to contribute toward a portion of the Central Valley-wide habitat objective.
 Once primary selections are complete, a secondary ranking will then be conducted.
 The secondary ranking will pool all remaining eligible applications and fund them in order of priority until residual funding is exhausted.

 Why the Summer Wetland Program Matters